Here’s Why You Should Use Pivotal Tracker for Project Management

 Different task types

 We’ve already mentioned that Pivotal Tracker uses ‘Stories’ to help you to track your progress, and one of its key advantages is the number of different story types that are available.
-It basically allows you to customise the story you’ve created depending upon what it’s for, with categories including:
+It basically allows you to customize the story you’ve created depending upon what it’s for, with categories including:

 - FEATURE: A specific subroutine that runs within a piece of software and allows you to do something.
 For example, the ability to add a table is a feature of Microsoft Word.